jni-rs/jni-rs/CONTRIBUTING.md

 ```

 Every public entry of the API must be thoroughly documented and covered with tests if it is possible.
+You can use [JNI specification](https://docs.oracle.com/javase/10/docs/specs/jni/index.html) as
+a reference for how to write detailed documentation.

 To open local documentation of the project, you can use the following command: